Polo4496/ESILV_Linux_Git_Python/TD/TD5.md

 Now we have all the ids of the places in Derbyshire in a file.

 ### Exercise 1.3: curl, grep and for
-Now that we have ids for all the places in Derbyshire, we can load all their details...
+Now that we have ids for all the places in Derbyshire, we can load all their details...<br>
-And from their details, we can list all the details of their manors.
+And from their details, we can list all the details of their manors.<br>
 Go grep the data !
 ```
 mkdir places_details
 mkdir manors_details
 ```
-To create the directories to put the details about places and manors we will load.
+We create the directories to put the details about places and manors we will load.
 ```
 while read id; do
   content=$(curl https://opendomesday.org/api/1.0/place/$id/);